Select your language

 Tuberculosis is a disease caused by a bacterium called Mycobacterium tuberculosis that usually affects the lungs.

 The main risk factors for tuberculosis are contacts with infected people, poverty, poor nutritional status and immunodeficiency.
-Some people are more likely to get infected with tuberculosis since they are more exposed to the risk factors, like health care professionals and vulnerable populations such as homeless people, prisoners and migrants originating from countries with high tuberculosis prevalence.
+Some people are more likely to get infected with tuberculosis since they are more exposed to the disease, like health care professionals and vulnerable populations such as homeless people, prisoners and migrants originating from countries with high tuberculosis prevalence.

-Data presented in this chapter are extracted from the Belgian tuberculosis registry 2020 report written by the Fonds des Affections Respiratoires (FARES) [2] and the Vlaamse Vereniging voor Respiratoire Gezondheidszorg en Tuberculosebestrijding (VRGT) [3].
+Data presented in this chapter are extracted from the Belgian tuberculosis registry 2023 report written by the Fonds des Affections Respiratoires (FARES) [2] and the Vlaamse Vereniging voor Respiratoire Gezondheidszorg en Tuberculosebestrijding (VRGT) [3].

 The incidence rate is calculated as the number of new cases divided by the number of people registered at the National registry.
-Incidence rate in non-Belgian is slightly overestimated, as cases in unregistered migrants are counted in the numerator, while the denominator could only include the registered migrants.
+Incidence rate in non-Belgians is slightly overestimated, as cases in unregistered migrants are counted in the numerator, while the denominator could only include the registered migrants.

 Definitions